Council Tax is charged on all domestic properties in England and Wales. One Council Tax bill is issued to each property whether it is occupied or not.

 2018 - 19

-If you think the Council Tax band your property is in is wrong, or you would like to appeal you can challenge this on the VOA’s website.
+If you think the Council Tax band your property is in is wrong or you would like to appeal, you can challenge this at GOV.UK.

 You can find out online if you are eligible for any Council Tax discounts.